 - Ute to-maricat’z black white man

+There are several early references to the term Buffalo Soldier.
 In 1867, an early report occurred equating an African American cavalryman with a buffalo.
 Although severely wounded and armed only with a pistol, Pvt.
 John Randall of Troop G, 10th Cavalry, “fought like a cornered buffalo against 70 Cheyenne” until help arrived.
 It is possible that the term Buffalo Soldier emerged from this event as a gesture of respect.
 The Cheyenne name for post-Civil War era African American cavalrymen of the American West reportedly means “wild buffalo.”

 Buffalo Soldier segregated units were commanded by white commissioned officers.
 Some white officers, including Captain (later General) George Armstrong Custer, refused to command Buffalo Soldier regiments and declined promotions.
 Noncommissioned officers were African American.
 The first three African American West Point graduates were also the first three African Americans to command Buffalo Soldier regiments.